Graduate Course Catalog 2016-2017

 The Department of Molecular, Cellular, and Biomedical Science (MCBS) offers the master of science and the doctor of philosophy degrees in microbiology.
 Research opportunities are available in a broad range of areas, including plant-microbe interactions, signal transduction, microbial development, host-microbe interactions, environmental microbiology, environmental and molecular virology, microbial ecology, microbial evolution, microbial genetics and genomics, molecular microbiology, and biotechnology.

 Applicants are expected to have had adequate preparation in the biological and physical sciences.
 This typically includes general and organic chemistry, physics, one semester of calculus, a year of general biology, a semester or more of biochemistry, and general microbiology.
 Formal courses in quantitative analysis and statistics are recommended.
 Applicants with deficiencies in these background courses who are admitted to the program may be required to complete appropriate coursework without graduate credit.
 Applicants must submit current scores (within five years) from the general test of the Graduate Record Examination (GRE).
-Each applicant to the graduate program must be sponsored by a faculty member in the department.
+Each applicant to the graduate program must be sponsored by a faculty member in the program.
 The sponsor's decision is usually based on the Statement of Interest section of the student's application to the Graduate School.
 Laboratory rotations are available to identify a faculty sponsor, but a mutual decision must be made before the start of the next semester.
-Persons planning to apply to the program should contact the Microbiology Graduate Program Coordinator to obtain information on the department.
+Persons planning to apply to the program should contact the microbiology graduate program coordinator to obtain information on the department.

 M.S.
 Degree Requirements